Lawyer Burnout

 Occupationally, burnout describes a "special type of work-related stress — a state of physical or emotional exhaustion that also involves a sense of reduced accomplishment and loss of personal identity."
 (Mayo Clinic)

 And when it comes to being an unhappy lawyer, the pain is even more acute.
-Lawyers are at an extremely high risk for burnout, due in large part because the job description of being an attorney demands more from the lawyer can reasonably provide.
-This gap creates the unique attorney burnout and lawyer anxiety you, unfortunately, know so well.
+Lawyers are at an extremely high risk for burnout, mainly because the job description of an attorney demands more than the lawyer can reasonably provide.
+This gap creates the unique lawyer burnout and attorney anxiety you, unfortunately, know so well.

 The three main reasons you suffer from lawyer burnout